Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Agent

 \subsubsection{Input representation}

-The input for the CGANs corresponds to the 192x192 resolution RGB images from the three frontal cameras, totalling a 9x192x192 image, i.e., with 9 channels.
-The goal of the CGAN's generator is to translate this RGB image into the 3-channel BEV representation seen in Fig.~\ref{fig:bev}.
+The input for the CGANs corresponds to the 192x192 resolution RGB images from the three frontal \diff{cameras represented in Fig.~\ref{fig:cameras} and the sparse trajectory visual representation from Fig.~\ref{fig:traj_plot} that are stacked to generate a 10x192x192 image, i.e., with 10 channels.} The goal of the CGAN's generator is to translate this \diff{stack of images} into the 3-channel BEV representation seen in Fig.~\ref{fig:bev}.
 In addition to this RGB input image, the discriminator also receives the 3x192x192 BEV image, which can come from either the generator as \textit{fake} or from the training set as \textit{real}.
-Other inputs to the generator are the 5 points from the sparse trajectory, one point behind the vehicle and 4 points ahead of it, and the high-level command as a 4-dimensional one-hot encoding vector ("lane follow", "left", "right", "straight").
+Other inputs to the generator are the 5 points from the sparse trajectory, one point behind the vehicle and 4 points ahead of it, \diff{represented as a vector} and the high-level command as a 4-dimensional one-hot encoding vector ("lane follow", "left", "right", "straight").